MartinVerges/genset-control/README.md

 ## Features

-- Connect to your WiFi network an control your Genset from your Mobile Phone using a Browser
+- Connect to your WiFi network an control your Genset from your Mobile Phone using a Browser.
+- Update the software using over-the-air updates, available via `/ota`.
+- Configure intervals and retry counts to ensure a properly running generator.

 ## Prerequisites